 Q- If parents want to help out at school, what do they have to do?

-A – Reception love to have parent helpers in school; however we normally allow this after the first half term, once the children are fully settled in school.
+A – We love to have parent helpers in school.
 If you would like to help out on a regular basis, please contact the office who will advise whether you will require a DBS clearance and will guide you through the DBS process, if necessary.
-However, if you are only available to help occasionally, it is not necessary to have a DBS clearance.
 Any parent volunteering would work under the direction and supervision of the class teacher.
-(Due to Covid restrictions we can't currently allow any parent visitors into school).

 Q- Do I need to notify someone if my child is being picked up by someone else or going to a friend’s house?

 A – Yes.
 Please inform your child’s teacher in the morning at drop off if they are being picked up by another person/parent.
-Alternatively, please inform the office and they can let the teacher know.
+Alternatively, please inform the office and they can add this to our collection lists.
 Please do not write important messages in the diary as these are not checked on a daily basis.

 Q – How will I know how my child is doing in class?

-A – We have parent evenings in October and March, and a written report is sent home in July.
+A – We have parent evenings in November and March, and a written report is sent home in July.
 If a teacher is concerned about your child, they will ask you to come in for a chat.
 Alternatively, we have an open door policy; therefore if you have any concerns or worries, please arrange to meet with the class teacher at a convenient time.
-Tapestry is also a great way to see what your child has been doing at school.
+For children in Reception, Tapestry is also a great way to see what your child has been doing at school.

 - What a lovely surprise it was for us to receive the lovely school postcard in the post the other day!
 As a school you really do go that extra mile.
 Many, many thanks